RobSaidov/hybrid-kan-research/README.md

 ## Acknowledgments

-- Research supervised by Dr. Bandari (San Francisco Bay University)
+- Lead research by Dr. Esfandiar Bandari (San Francisco Bay University)
+- Implementation and experiments by Rob Saidov and Shruti Kavishwar
 - Inspired by the Kolmogorov-Arnold representation theorem
 - PyTorch team for the deep learning framework